-Adding a residential elevator can be a perfect solution, if accessibility in your home is a challenge.
-As the footprint of residential elevators has decreased over the years, more seniors, elders and homeowners that are handicap or have a physical disability are considering adding a home elevator as a viable option to make moving between levels in a home easier and safer.
+Residential elevators can be a perfect solution, if accessibility and mobility in your home is a challenge.
+As the footprint of a residential elevator has decreased over the years, more seniors, elders and homeowners that are handicap or have a physical disability are considering adding a home elevator as a viable option to make moving between levels in a home easier and safer.
 However, as with any home modification project, there are a number of considerations before ruling out other mobility solutions.

 6 factors to consider when adding an elevator to your home

-- How Much Does a Home Elevator Cost?
+- How Much Does an Elevator Cost for a House?

 On average, the residential elevator cost, including installation, is around $20,000.
 This cost of adding an elevator to your home may be financially prohibitive for some.
 There are many factors that influence the cost of the home elevator and the construction surrounding the installation, retrofitting and finish work required.
 Personal design preferences also come into play, such as matching trim and molding to the rest of the house.